Volcanism of the Mount Edziza volcanic complex: Kakiddi eruptive period

 Minor tristanite and a relatively small but thick trachyte flow issued from a vent on the western flank of Ice Peak where it advanced onto the Big Raven Plateau.
 Breccia and spatter agglutinated around the vent area to create Punch Cone, a roughly 1 km long, steep-sided ridge projecting through Mount Edziza's ice cap.
 Pyroclastic rocks erupted during Kakiddi time are exposed on the eastern flank of Mount Edziza where they take the form of scoria and blocky explosion breccia.

 The Kakiddi eruptions deposited 8.3 km3 of volcanic material; this makes the Kakiddi Formation the most voluminous geological formation of the fourth magmatic cycle.
-Potassium–argon dating has yielded ages of 0.31 ± 0.07 million years for Kakiddi mugearite and 0.30 ± 0.02 million years, 0.29 ± 0.02 million years and 0.28 ± 0.02 million years for Kakiddi trachyte, suggesting the Kakiddi eruptions may have been coeval with those of the Klastline period.
+Potassium–argon dating has yielded ages of 0.31 ± 0.07 million years for Kakiddi mugearite and 0.30 ± 0.02 million years, 0.29 ± 0.02 million years and 0.28 ± 0.02 million years for Kakiddi trachyte, suggesting that the Kakiddi eruptions may have been coeval with those of the Klastline period.
 Kakiddi trachyte likely erupted more fluidly than trachyte of the Edziza eruptive period, but its mineralogical composition is nevertheless similar to Edziza trachyte.
 The Kakiddi eruptive period was short-lived as suggested by the small error and close clustering of the potassium–argon dates.